IHM report and IHM certificate for seagoing vessels

 The fees for the IHM certificate are set out in the Regeling tarieven transportsectoren (Transportation Sectors Tariffs Scheme, in Dutch).

 Proper inventory of hazardous materials on board helps to ensure the safe and environmentally sound dismantling and recycling of seagoing vessels.
-The applicable rules are set out in Regulation (EU) No 1257/2013 and Implementing Decision (EU) 2023/2726.
+The applicable rules are set out in Regulation (EU) No 1257/2013, Implementing Decision (EU) 2023/2726 and Resolution MEPC.379(80) 2023 Guidelines for the development of the inventory of hazardous materials.